-eHarmony costs more than any other mainstream dating platform.
-A 12-month subscription runs $200–$300 depending on your region.
-That's a real commitment — and the platform knows it.
+eHarmony costs more than most mainstream dating platforms.
+Its current App Store listing shows high SKU price points, but not a clean public 6/12/24-month table.
 The pitch is simple: pay more, get a better-filtered pool, and let the algorithm do the work.

 In 2026, that pitch still holds for a specific type of user.
 Here's who that is.